okfn/opendefinition/advisory-council/index.markdown

 ### Herb Lainchbury

-Herb Lainchbury is a consultant, a software developer and founder and President of the Open Data Society of British Columbia, Canada.
+Herb Lainchbury is a consultant, a software developer and founder of the Open Data Society of British Columbia, Canada.
 He holds a BSc in Computer Science from the University of Victoria.
 He is a frequent speaker on open data and open government topics, is a member of the Government of Canada's Advisory Panel on Open Government and blogs at [herblainchbury.com](http://www.herblainchbury.com/).

 ### Mike Linksvayer